Warhammer 40K: Five Reasons Genestealer Cults Are Secretly Grimdark Skaven

 “A strange infection, gnawing at the roots of the decaying city, spreading pestilence and corruption and waiting for the day to boil up and over run the surface.”

 That sentence could easily describe either GSC or Skaven, and the thing is that they fill the same thematic role in the settings.
-Both are the partial the “Underground Empire” and the natural result of the corruption of human cities.
+Both are the denizens of the “Underground Empire” and the natural result of the corruption of human cities.
 This is the cancer that eats civilization from below.
 Both lurk in sewers and use plague to spread power and weaken the enemy.

 Both worship their own god, and both wage a slow guerrilla war terrorizing the surface until they can one day rise up and destroy it.